 15-704.
-Reading proficiency; definitions
+Reading proficiency; dyslexia screening plan; parental notification; definitions

 J. For the purposes of this section:

 1. "Essential components of reading instruction" means explicit and systematic instruction in the following: